amcwb/weasel/README.md

 ## Executing

-To run the bot, do the following if you use yarn:
+To run the backend, do the following if you use yarn:

 ```sh
 yarn start